mgechev/blog.mgechev.com/_drafts/parsing-binary-data-protocol-javascript.markdown

 };
 {% endhighlight %}

-`DataView` provides a interface, which allows us to read specific data type by providing given offset.
-For example `dv.getUint32(2)` will return unsigned 32 bit integer with offset 2 bytes since the beginning.
+`DataView` provides interface, which allows us to read specific data type by providing given offset.
+For example `dv.getUint32(2)` will return unsigned 32 bit integer with offset 2 bytes from the beginning of the buffer.

-##### Handling endianness
+### Handling endianness

 Endianness refer to the convention used to interpret the bytes making up a data word when those bytes are stored in computer memory.
 For the one-byte data types we don't have any issues handling the byte order, for 16, 32 and 64 we need to do some additional work.

 The `TypedArray`'s standard doesn't refer to specific endianness used in them, everything depends on the underlaying machine.
-Usually little endian is used, but in order to prevent hard-coded values in, we can use the function `getEndianness`:
+The usual byte ordering is little endian, but in order to prevent hard-coded values we can use the function `getEndianness`:

 {% highlight JavaScript %}
 function getEndianness() {